wri/wri_sites/README.txt

 =====

 Once Field Permissions module is installed, you need to edit the field settings form to enable permissions for each where you need this feature.
-You can choose
+You can enable any of the following permission types:
-between:

-  * Disabled.
-  * Enable view and edit permissions for this field in any content.
+  * Create FIELD (edit on content creation).
+  * Edit any FIELD, regardless of its content author.
+  * Edit own FIELD on content created by the user.
+  * View any FIELD, regardless of its content author.
-  * Enable view and edit permissions for this field in any content and content owned by the current user.
+  * View own FIELD on content created by the user.

-Use this option to enable role based permissions for this field.
-When permissions are enabled, access to this field is denied by default.
-You should assign permissions to the proper user roles from the permissions administration page.
-On the other hand, when this option is disabled, field permissions are inherited from content view and/or edit permissions. ie. users allowed to view a particular content will also be able to view all fields in that content when this option is not enabled.
+Use these options to enable role based permissions for this field.
+When permissions are enabled, access to this field is denied by default and explicit permissions should be granted to the proper user roles from the permissions administration page.
+On the other hand, when these options are disabled, field permissions are inherited from content view and/or edit permissions.
+In example, users allowed to view a particular content will also be able to view this field, and so on.

 REQUIREMENTS